richi235/jitter-graphs/README.md

 ## More Examples

-The cpdv tools can alos work with multiple folders and provide extensive help output on all their parameters and subcommands:
+The cpdv tools can alos work with multiple folders/pcaps/.tsv files and provide extensive help output on all their parameters and subcommands:

 ```
 cpdv_tsv.py udp  */*.pcap